DarkGhostHunter/Captchavel/README.md

 # Package superseeded by [Laragear/ReCaptcha](https://github.com/Laragear/ReCaptcha)

-The new versions is very similar to Captchavel, plus has some great additions and performance optimizations.
+The new version is very similar to Captchavel, plus has some great additions and performance optimizations.

 ---